jmcameron/compnent_permissions_test/README.md

 The proposed function provides new functions to install or remove the default permissions specified in the 'access.xml' file.
-Normally this would be done in by the installer by having the component developer call the new function during component installation.
+Normally this would be done in by the installer by having the component installer call the new function during installation.
 In the following description, assume the new function is called by the installer.

 These additions will be backwards compatible since the additional XML attributes will be ignored by versions of Joomla that have not implemented